 Get Out of Debt

 The truth is that you need to get out of debt as soon as possible.
-You may be asking why, but the less debt you owe, the less issues you can have with creditors.
-Plus, it’s a lot easier to prep when you don’t own money to anyone.
+You may be asking why, but the less debt you owe, the fewer issues you can have with creditors.
+Plus, it’s a lot easier to prep when you don’t owe money to anyone.
+This is particularly true if you have significant credit card debt.
+Granted it’s unsecured, but if you get behind in payments those issuing the card can get pretty nasty.

 Prepare to Pay Home Property Taxes